Azure/azure-sdk-for-js/sdk/quantum/quantum-jobs/README.md

 To authenticate with the service, you can use [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/identity/identity#defaultazurecredential) from the `@azure/identity` library.
 This will try different authentication mechanisms based on the environment (e.g. Environment Variables, ManagedIdentity, CachedTokens) and finally, it will fallback to InteractiveBrowserCredential.

-The client also allows the user to override the above behavior by passing their own [TokenCredential](https://docs.microsoft.com/dotnet/api/azure.core.tokencredential?view=azure-dotnet).
+The client also allows the user to override the above behavior by passing their own implementations of the [TokenCredential](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/core/core-auth/src/tokenCredential.ts).

 `TokenCredential` is the default Authentication mechanism used by Azure SDKs.